koljah-de/pi-hole-adlists-updater/README.md

 # pi-hole-adlists-updater

-**This automatically updates your local and online pi-hole adlists.
+**This Script automatically updates your local and online Pi-hole adlists.
 Written in bash.
 Uses systemd.**

+## Requirements

+Works only with Pi-hole 5.0 or later

 ## Note

-Please keep in mind, that this script backups and **overwrites** your existing */etc/pihole/adlists.list*.
+Please keep in mind, that this script edits your adlists database entries.
+Adlists that were added manually and do not exist in any list are automatically disabled.
+To add adlists manually, add them to a local adlists file.
 Configure *pi-hole-adlists.sh* properly to add your own sources of adlists.

 ## Install

-### Install with install.sh

-Run with sudo (download zip archive):
+### Automated install (with install.sh)

+Download the zip archive and run *install.sh* with sudo:
 ```
 cd /tmp && wget -q https://github.com/koljah-de/pi-hole-adlists-updater/archive/master.zip -O pi-hole-adlists-updater-master.zip && unzip -q pi-hole-adlists-updater-master.zip && cd pi-hole-adlists-updater-master && sudo ./install.sh && cd .. && rm -r pi-hole-adlists-updater-master*
 ```

-Or run with sudo (clone git repository):
+Or clone the git repository and run *install.sh* with sudo:
 ```
 cd /tmp && git clone https://github.com/koljah-de/pi-hole-adlists-updater.git && cd pi-hole-adlists-updater && sudo ./install.sh && cd .. && rm -rf pi-hole-adlists-updater
 ```

+### Install with install.sh

-Or download the sources, unzip them, change to the directory which you have just unzipped and run *install.sh* as root:
+Download the sources, unzip them, change to the directory which you have just unzipped and run *install.sh* as root:
 ```
 wget https://github.com/koljah-de/pi-hole-adlists-updater/archive/master.zip -O pi-hole-adlists-updater-master.zip
 unzip pi-hole-adlists-updater-master.zip